 - Product shear valve

 For newly installed equipment comprised of multiple individual components such as submersible turbine pump assemblies, UST system owners and operators may obtain a certification from the equipment manufacturer documenting compatibility for the entire assembly.
-If equipment requires maintenance and components of that equipment (for example, sealants and gaskets) are subsequently added or replaced, manufacturer approval of the overall component is not sufficient to demonstrate compatibility.
+If equipment requires maintenance and components of that equipment (for example, sealants and gaskets) are Start Printed Page 39101subsequently added or replaced, manufacturer approval of the overall component is not sufficient to demonstrate compatibility.

 Options for Meeting the Compatibility Requirement

 Acceptable methods for owners and operators of UST systems storing ethanol-blended fuels greater than 10 percent ethanol or biodiesel-blended fuels greater than 20 percent biodiesel to demonstrate compatibility under 40 CFR 280.32 are: